Paroxysmisch/genome-assembly/dissertation/main.typ

 As a result, we turn to the Mamba architecture, which with its selectivity mechanism and parallel scan implementation, is able to model complex, long sequences, without the computational cost of Transformers.

-Additionally, another issue mitigated by the use of Mamba is that there is no canonical tokenization for a sequence of nucleotides.
-Operating directly on the nucleotide sequence is important for de novo sequencing, where we have no knowledge of the underlying genome, due to the absence of a reference.
-The Mamba model has been previously shown to operate well directly on nucleotide sequences on tasks involving @dna modelling @mamba.
+Additionally, another issue mitigated by the use of Mamba is that there is no canonical tokenization for a sequence of bases.
+Operating directly on the base-level sequence is important for de novo sequencing, where we have no knowledge of the underlying genome, due to the absence of a reference.
+The Mamba model has been previously shown to operate well directly on base-level sequences on tasks involving @dna modelling @mamba.

 The @symgatedgcn-mamba model uses the standard input features (from @sec:standard_input_features) in addition to the Mamba encoding of the reads as additional node features.
 Assume we are given an overlap graph $G = (V, E)$.
 For read $r_i in {"A, T, C, G"}^T$, represented by node $v_i$, the Mamba read encoding node feature $m_i in bb(R)^D$ is generated as follows ($D$ is size of the hidden dimension).

-First, read $r_i in {"A, T, C, G"}^T$, which is a string of nucleotides of length $T$, is one-hot encoded to produce $r_i^"one-hot" in {0, 1}^(4 times T)$:
+First, read $r_i in {"A, T, C, G"}^T$, which is a string of bases of length $T$, is one-hot encoded to produce $r_i^"one-hot" in {0, 1}^(4 times T)$:
 $
   r_(i, t)^"one-hot" = cases(
     (0, 0, 0, 1)^top "if " r_(i t) = "A",